All encoders use various internet ports to communicate with Livestream, all of which need to be made open to both incoming and outgoing communication.

-For best results, it is recommended that you are running a stream during these tests, as the encoder will be actively attempting to make the necessary connections.
+For best results, it is recommended that you are running a stream when checking your network, as the encoder will be actively attempting to make the necessary connections.

 If you need to whitelist domains for viewing, please allow the following in your network:

-Note for corporate customers: WebSense, the web filtering company, blocks Akamai from being accessed, which in many cases causes the event page and player to fail to load any content.
+Note for corporate customers: WebSense, the web filtering company, blocks our CDN from being accessed, which in many cases causes the event page and player to fail to load any content.